Peach1/Motive/README.md

     return x+y;
 }

-fn add(x,y) { x+y } // Generic functions are made by omitting types
+fn add2(x,y) { x+y } // Generic functions are made by omitting types

+int wow(int x, int y) { return x+y; } // C style function syntax also works too (the power of backward compatiblity!)

 fn example()
 {
-    let x = PI*2.0; // 'let' is a variable that can't be modified var y = x; // 'var' is a variable than can *can* be modified y *= 2;
+    let x = PI*2.0; // 'let' is a variable that can't be modified mut y = x; // 'mut' is a variable than can *can* be modified y *= 2;
-    y // Functions return the last expression in a block 'return' also works too }
+    y // Functions return the last expression in a block. 'return' also works too }

 ```